trampgeek/moodle-qtype_coderunner/README.md

 behaviour).
 If supplied, the result_columns field must be a JSON-encoded list of column specifiers.

+### Column specifiers

 Each column specifier is itself a list, typically with just two or three elements.
-The first element is the column header, the second element is the field from the TestResult object being displayed in the column (one of those values listed above) and the optional third element is an sprintf format string used to display the field.
+The first element is the column header, the second element is usually the field from the TestResult object being displayed in the column (one of those values listed above) and the optional third element is an sprintf format string used to display the field.
 Custom-grader templates may add their